SemihKC94/bus-out-8GreatGames-Case/README.md

 ## The Level Editor

-The backbone of the production pipeline is the custom Level Editor, accessible via the Unity menu (`Window > SKC > Level Editor`).
+The backbone of the production pipeline is the custom Level Editor, accessible via the Unity menu (`SKC > Level Editor`).
 It provides a comprehensive, user-friendly interface for level creation.

 ### Workflow